wellingtonn96/aluraquiz-react-nextjs/README.md

 ### Getting started with the frontend app

-1. Move yourself to the frontend folder: `cd frontend`
+1. Move yourself to the web folder: `cd web`
 2. Run `yarn install` to install the dependencies
 3. Run `yarn dev` to start the web application